 Our Program Overview

-It has been beautiful to witness the ease, joy and wonder the children exhibit when they are held in beautiful natural surroundings all day.
+It is beautiful to witness the ease, joy and wonder the children exhibit when they are held in natural surroundings all day.
 Conflict mediations between the children are brief!
 Nature holds their attention and gives them an ease and flow to their imaginative play and explorations- it is truly a blessing to witness.

 A Mixed-Age Curriculum